Azure/azure-powershell/src/RedisCache/RedisCache/help/Remove-AzRedisPrivateEndpointConnection.md

 ```

 ### -Force
-Forces the cmdlet to run without asking for user confirmation.
+Do not ask for confirmation.

 ```yaml
 Type: System.Management.Automation.SwitchParameter